Kitura/Swift-Kuery-PostgreSQL/README.md

    * *databaseName* - the database name
    * *userName* - the user name
    * *password* - the user password
-   * *connectionTimeout* - maximum wait for connection, in seconds (write as a decimal integer string).
+   * *connectionTimeout* - maximum wait for connection in seconds.
 Zero or not specified means wait indefinitely.

 For more information please see [PostgreSQL manual](https://www.postgresql.org/docs/8.0/static/libpq.html#LIBPQ-CONNECT).

 To establish a connection call:

 ```swift
 public func connect(onCompletion: (QueryError?) -> ())
 ```